kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-10-shanga-be-kind-and-recycle-arusha-tanzania.md

   intro:
     - paragraph: "Shanga is a brilliant enterprise in Arusha located near the Cultural heritage center.
 Shanga is the Swahili word for <b>bead</b> and this tour gives artistically-minded travelers the opportunity to work with beautiful glass beads while supporting an income-generating initiative for the disabled.
-Shanga is open for tours and activities 9am - 4.30pm every day of the week.
+Shanga is open for tours and activities 9 am - 4.30 pm every day of the week.
 Visitors are welcome to stop by anytime."

     - paragraph: "Enjoy a tour of the workshop before trying your hand.
 This small business employs over 50 disabled, mute and deaf people.
 Shanga produces a range of gorgeous necklaces made from beads and a selection of vibrant silk, kanga, chiffon and voile colored fabrics.
 Everything in the workshop is made from glass blowing, recycled bottles, recycled old pots and pans"

   tour_details:
-    when: "open for tours and activities 9am - 4.30pm every day of the week"
+    when: "open for tours and activities 9 am - 4.30 pm every day of the week"
     duration: "4 Hours"
     language: "English"